-Biometrics are unique parts of someone that can be recorded and stored to later use to recognize them.
+Biometrics are unique parts of someone that can be recorded and stored for later use to recognize them.

 USCIS collects biometrics including fingerprints, photographs, and digital signatures.
-USCIS will not collect blood or urine.
-DNA is not usually collected unless for a family reunification case to prove relation.
+USCIS does not collect blood or urine.
+DNA is not usually collected unless for a family reunification case to prove a relation.
 Biometrics help verify a person’s identity and run background and security checks.

 The FBI will search your information to check your records with various law enforcement agencies.
 Security checks are important for deciding whether a person is eligible for a benefit.

-You will have to give biometrics after filing your application with USCIS.
-You will get a biometrics appointment notice (Form I-797C) in the mail.
+You will get a biometrics appointment notice (Form I-797C) in the mail after filing your application.
 USCIS usually mails a notice 4 to 8 weeks after receiving your application.
 You will have your biometrics appointment with your local Application Support Center (ASC).
 Your appointment notice will list the date, time, and location of your appointment.

 Can I reschedule my appointment?